 Commercial Projects

-The mall offers a mix of local and global retail outlets including French retail giant Carrefour.
+The mall offers a mix of local and global retail outlets including Carrefour.

 A new mall has been opened for the residents of Nairobi’s upmarket area of Karen, offering a convenient retail and entertainment experience to visitors.

-The Hub Karen, which has been put up at a cost of Sh4 billion, offers a mix of local and global retail outlets including French retail giant Carrefour – which has occupied 6,000 square feet of retail space at the new mall.
+The Hub Karen, which has been put up at Sh4 billion, offers a mix of local and global retail outlets including French retail giant Carrefour – which has occupied 6,000 square feet of retail space at the new mall.

-The development, which sits on a 20-acre piece of land in Karen – some 20km from Nairobi CBD, is Kenya’s second largest mall after the recently opened Garden City Mall on Thika Road.
+The development, which sits on 20 acres in Karen – some 20km from Nairobi CBD, is Kenya’s second largest mall after the recently opened Garden City Mall on Thika Road.

 Azalea Holdings, a consortium of wealthy investors, launched construction of the mall in July 2013 with completion of phase one scheduled for late 2015, in a bid to ride on the city’s growing mall culture.

-The Hub Karen is a two phase project, with the first phase comprising 35,000 sq m of gross leasable area on two levels of retail.
-It comprises shops, supermarket, restaurants, office spaces, wellness centre and medical facilities.
+The Hub Karen is a two-phase project, with the first phase comprising 35,000 sq m of gross leasable area on two levels of retail.
+It comprises shops, supermarkets, restaurants, office spaces, wellness centre and medical facilities.

 The second phase, which is scheduled for completion in 2018, will feature residential space, a 1,000sq m conference facility and a 150-bed hotel.

-“The development promises a vibrant and unforgettable experience for visitors for all ages and gender.
-It’s everything you need to work, shop, play and enjoy,” Azalea said in a statement.
+“The development promises a vibrant and unforgettable experience for visitors of all ages and genders.
+It’s everything you need to work, shop, play and enjoy,” Azalea said.

 According to Knight Frank, the leasing agent for the Karen Hub, despite the increase in the number of large shopping malls, demand for retail space is growing due to the flourishing mall culture.